 Skip to Content

-Mother’s Love Prints available here.
+Mother’s Love Prints are available in the Store

-How to Hang Art at the perfect height
+How to Hang Art at the Perfect Height

+So, what is the proper height?
 Hanging art too high is the biggest mistake most people make.

 Tools to Hang Art

-Number 2 – How to determine where the top of your frame should be.
-Measure the height of your piece, then divide that in half.
-This painting is exactly 36″ and half of that is 18″.
-Next add 18 inches to your eye level of 60 inches.
-78 inches is the exact height to place the top of your frame.
+To determine where the top of your frame should be, measure the height of your piece, then divide that by half.
+This painting is exactly 36″, and half of that is 18″.

-I prefer to place piece of painter’s tape at the exact spot the top of my frame should be.
+I prefer to place a piece of painter’s tape at the exact spot the top of my frame should be.
 Use a level to be sure you are straight.
 To test the placement, hold the painting up just under the tape and see if you are looking at the center of the painting.

-Number 3 – I like to use painter’s tape to mark the spot.
-This is the point everyone dreads.
-Placing the nail.
-Begin by placing a piece of painters tape across back, the exact length of your frame horizontally.
-If the art has a single hanger, place a mark on the tape exactly where the center of the hanger is.
-If there is a wire, place in the exact center of the frame.
+You will want to use painter’s tape to mark the spot.
+Begin by placing a piece across the back, horizontally, the exact length of your frame.
+If the art has a single hanger, mark the tape exactly where the center of the hanger is.
+If there is a wire, place it in the exact center of the frame.

-Number 4 – Next, measure from the top of the frame to the teeth of the hanger.
+Next, measure from the top of the frame to the teeth of the hanger.
 Cut another piece of tape that exact length and place it under the tape on the wall.
 It’s important to be sure you place this piece exactly center to where you’ve marked for the hanger.

 Example.
 The horizontal tape is exactly where the top of the frame will go.
 The dot indicates the position of the hanger on the back of the frame.
 The vertical tape is cut the exact length from the top of the frame to the bottom of the hanger.
 Place your nail or screw exactly at the bottom of the tape where it is marked.